rodolphe37/electron-react-javascript-boilerplate/README.md

 > This branch is electron with ESM module (if you want commonjs instead go to commonjs branch)

-> Currently available in JavaScript, the TypeScript version will be available shortly.

 > This is JavaScript version, if you want TypeScript version [click here](https://github.com/rodolphe37/electron-react-typescript-boilerplate).

 ---